fenago/nlp-fundamentals/lab_guides/Lab_4.md

 ### Note

 The preceding code also displays the performance of other models such as `Random Forest` and `XGBoost`.

-To collect data that\'s available online, we need to know how HTML pages can be scraped.
-For instance, if you come across an article on Wikipedia, you may want to extract certain information from it.
-Since the data is too huge to be processed manually, it would be difficult to deal with this situation.
-In the next section, we will fetch data from a Wikipedia page.

 Activity 6: Extracting Information from an Online HTML Page
 -----------------------------------------------------------